ezmoneysniperx/ezmoneysniperx/README.md

 ## **About me**
-<h3 align="center">I am an Indonesian currently living in Turkey.
-I am a software engineering fresh graduate passionate in full-stack development, and android development.
-I also love to study and develop new skills while gaining more experience for myself.
-I possess good teamwork and communication skills, which enables me to work collaboratively with team members and achieve successful results in developing projects.</h3>
+<h3 align="center">I'm a Full stack developer who graduated from software engineering study in Türkiye.
+Proficient in front-end and back-end technologies, with hands-on experience in building responsive and user-friendly web applications.
+Skilled in utilizing modern frameworks, as well as integrating APIs and working with databases.
+Committed to delivering robust and scalable web solutions, while continuously expanding my skill set through collaboration and embracing new technologies.</h3>

 - 👨‍💻 All of my projects are available at [Portfolio Site](https://gajendra-portfolio.netlify.app/)

 - 📫 How to reach me **gjuan111@gmail.com**

-- 📄 Know about my experiences [Resume](https://drive.google.com/file/d/1DyyPEnSZcz6bUsfnJoZG_LEzDdYScsRy/view?usp=sharing)
+- 📄 Know about my experiences [Resume](https://drive.google.com/file/d/1DznEQh46xam3G5rp9hlshZy3EzTEov6J/view?usp=sharing)

 <h3 align="left">Connect with me:</h3>
 <p align="left">